apache/shardingsphere-doc/document/current/content/features/test-engine/integration-test-engine.en.md

     <row data-node="db_0.t_order" values="2001, 20, init" />
 </dataset>
 ```
-Util now, all config files are ready, just need to launch the corresponding test case.
-With no need for modify any Java code, just set up some config files.
+Util now, all config files are ready, just launch the corresponding test case is fine.With no need to modify any Java code, only set up some config files.
-this will reduce the difficulty for ShardingSphere testing
+This will reduce the difficulty for ShardingSphere testing.

 ## Notice